ilan2011/recipe-nutrition-analysis/README.md

 2. **Robustness**: Recipe calories naturally have some outliers (very light snacks vs. heavy meals).
 MAE is less sensitive to these outliers compared to squared error metrics, providing a more reliable measure of typical model performance.

-3. **Linear Scale**: The impact of calorie prediction errors is relatively linear - being off by 100 calories isn't necessarily 4 times worse than being off by 50 calories.
+3. **Linear Scale**: The impact of calorie prediction errors is relatively linear so being off by 100 calories isn't necessarily 4 times worse than being off by 50 calories.
 This matches MAE's linear error scale better than MSE's quadratic scale.

 Alternative metrics I considered but didn't choose:
 - Mean Squared Error (MSE): Would penalize large errors too heavily relative to their practical impact